georgpreuss/project-1/README.md

 # Operation Steel Sabre

 ## Overview
 Operation Steel Sabre is an entertaining browser-based guessing game.
-It is very much like the original paper-based game, only here you play against a computer trying to sink the computer player's fleet before it sinks yours.
+It is very much like the original game, only here you play against a computer trying to sink the computer player's fleet before it sinks yours.

 This was my first project from General Assembly's Software Engineering Immersive Course.
 It was an **individual** project built in **one week**, and was both the first proper game I had built, and my first real-world type practice with JavaScript.